 “Made good their ground from end to end”?
 Kohli surely didn’t do that against Pakistan and just watched the ball reach the boundary halfway down the pitch.
 Today, Rohit too let out a sigh of relief before turning around mid-pitch and celebrating with Raina.

-Three runs were probably too less to create a hue and cry.
-But what about six now?
-Can six runs, and more importantly, their affect on India’s Net Run Rate be simply ignored?
+3 runs were probably too less to create a hue and cry.
+But what about 6 now?
+Can 6 runs, and more importantly, their affect on India’s Net Run Rate be simply ignored?
 What if this happens in the next match too?

 And if after all, everyone is interpreting the winning runs as the crossing over of batsmen, then let’s recall a small controversy that happened in the 5th ODI between Bangladesh and West Indies in December 2012 at Mirpur.